netzstrategen/wordpress-shop-standards/README.md

 # Shop Standards plugin

 This plugin adds what we consider standard refinements for e-commerce websites.
-This refinements include diverse customizations to WooCommerce and related plugins, like WooCommerce German Market.
+These refinements include diverse customizations to WooCommerce and related plugins, like WooCommerce German Market.

 ## Configuration settings